Exfoliation and Optical Properties of S=1 Triangular Lattice Antiferromagnet NiGa$_2$S$_4$: Discussion and Conclusions

 Finally, we explored the possibility of doping NiGa$_2$S$_4$ through charge transfer in proximity to a metal layer, as a part of a vdW heterostructure assembly.
 Our calculations show that almost no charge transfer is expected in proximity to graphene but may be significant between NiGa$_2$S$_4$ and WS$_2$.

 In conclusion, we introduced a new magnetic vdW material NiGa$_2$S$_4$, which is, in the bulk, a S=1 frustrated antiferromagnet on a triangular lattice.
-We demonstrated the possibility of mechanical exfoliation and characterization of thin flakes with AFM and Raman scattering spectroscopy, and complemented our study with electronic structure calculations for bulk, monolayer NiGa$_2$S$_4$, and heterostructures of NiGa$_2$S$_4$ on graphene.
+We demonstrated the possibility of mechanical exfoliation and characterization of thin flakes with AFM and Raman scattering spectroscopy.
+Thinner flakes of this material are shown to be free of stacking faults, with the single-stacking domain thickness estimated to be of the order of 50L.
+We complemented our study with electronic structure calculations for bulk and monolayer NiGa$_2$S$_4$= as well as heterostructures of NiGa$_2$S$_4$ on graphene.
 We find that while doping such a material is a potentially interesting way to achieve exotic conducting properties, doping of NiGa$_2$S$_4$ by proximity to standard vdW metallic layers may not be the best route to achieve conductivity in a single layer of this magnetic material, except for the case of WS$_2$.